History of the Surf City Hotel

 The hotel is one of the oldest structures on Long Beach Island; the original structure was built in the late 1800's.
 The hotel and small bar were popular with local fisherman and hunters.
 In the late 1940's the cocktail lounge was expanded, and the summer vacationers would stop by to enjoy the entertainment and the popular cocktails of the era.

 The hotel has a colorful history, with fabulous parties and notoriety during the days before Prohibition.
 Before the previous structure burned down, it was rumored to be haunted.
 There are still many people on the island who have heard the ghost stories, and come to the hotel looking for intrigue.
-The new owners who purchased the hotel in 2004 have been looking to meet up with the ghosts, so far without success.
+The new owners, Colleen and Greg Gewirtz, who purchased the hotel in April 2017 have been looking to meet up with the ghosts, so far without success.
 The town of Surf City has gone by several other names, including Great Swamp, Buzby's Place, Old Mansion, and Long Beach City.

 In 1894 the name was finally changed to Surf City.
 Likewise, the Surf City Hotel was previously named Mansion House, Long Beach Inn, Marquette Hotel, and finally in the early 20th century it was renamed the Surf City Hotel.